newcontext-oss/gitlab-clone-all/README.md

 Look up the GitLab group id, an integer, at the website.
 Either give that on the command line or you will be prompted for it.

 Challenging part: some GitLab repos may be defined as wiki only, and for these the ssh url and local path must change.
-I was trying to find a way to easily identify this and all I could come up with is that a repo with the metadata value: *empty_repo: True*.
-However, this means if you actually have a normal repo that is empty, it will fail to clone that because it tries to clone it as a wiki-only repo.
+I was trying to find a way to easily identify this and all I could come up with is that a repo with the metadata value: *empty_repo: True* may be a wiki only.
+This script will attempt to clone the wiki repo in that case, and if it fails, it will try the regular (empty) repo.

+Execute the gitlab-clone-all script with "-h" or "--help" to find out the potential arguments for handling archived repositories and replicating the hierarchy of group/projects/repos found on GitLab.

 Kevin Buchs
 New Context Services
-October 30, 2020
+January 25, 2021